ashiven/cs2tracker/README.md

 **A:** Yes, the program uses the [SteamUser](https://github.com/DoctorMcKay/node-steam-user?tab=readme-ov-file#methods-) and [Globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) libraries to sign in and import your Storage Units (the same method is used by [casemove](https://github.com/nombersDev/casemove)) and all of the login-related code is transparently available in [this file](cs2tracker/data/get_inventory.js).

 **Q: Do I have to login with my Steam account?**

 **A:** No, you can also manually specify the number of items you own in the config editor.

 **Q: Can I get VAC-banned for using this program?**

 **A:** No, this program does not interact with the game in any way and only reads your Storage Units.

+**Q: Why does Windows Defender flag this program as potentially harmful?**

+**A:** This is because the program is not signed with a [Code Signing Certificate](https://www.globalsign.com/en/code-signing-certificate/what-is-code-signing-certificate), which Windows uses to verify the identity of publishers.
+These certificates are very expensive and not something I am willing to invest in for a free and open source project like this.

 ## Contributing